Ypsilon Lake, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+2,092' net elevation gain (+2,358' total roundtrip elevation gain)|

-Ypsilon Lake is located 4.4 miles from the Lawn Lake Trailhead in Rocky Mountain National Park.
-It lies in a confined, heavily wooded basin on the eastern slopes of Ypsilon Mountain (13,514') and Mount Chiquita (13,069') in the Park's lightly traveled Mummy Range.
+Ypsilon Lake (10,632') is located 4.4 miles from Lawn Lake Trailhead in Rocky Mountain National Park.
+It lies in a confined, heavily wooded basin on the east slope of Ypsilon Mountain (13,514') and Mount Chiquita (13,069') in the Mummy Range.

-While much of the hike climbs arduously through nondescript forest, visitors will enjoy notably good cutthroat trout fishing at Ypsilon Lake, and excellent views of the Mummy Range once in the upper valley:
+Though much of the hike climbs arduously through nondescript forest, visitors will enjoy excellent cutthroat trout fishing at Ypsilon Lake and views of the Mummy Range from high points in the upper valley: